Vector W8: History and specifications

-The interior was upholstered in leather and suede, along with wool carpeting and floor mats.
-Electrically adjustable Recaro leather seats and an air-conditioning system completed the luxurious interior.
+The interior was upholstered in leather and suede, along with wool carpeting and floor mats, and featured electrically adjustable Recaro leather seats and an air-conditioning system.
 The seating position of the driver was slightly towards the center of the car for better drivability.
 The main dashboard display had four display modes with information about the car's status, along with buttons for adjusting the car's various functions.
 The dashboard display and layout were similar to fighter jets of the era.
 Some driving amenities were excluded, such as power-assisted steering and anti-lock brakes, to lower the curb weight.
-The W8 generated a skidpad acceleration of 0.97g which was considered to be the highest in its class at the time.